Establish a Production Schedule

 - Establish an institutional partnership on data issues with national statistics agencies.
 At the local or regional level, the data produced by international organizations may not be sufficiently detailed or nuanced.
 The assistance of national statistics agencies is therefore crucial in the collection or production of reliable, relevant qualitative and quantitative data.
 It is good practice to build a relationship with the national statistical agency and discuss all the data in the report with them: they are often best placed to help find appropriate data, and alert you to problems with the data that you are planning to use.
 In countries with weak statistical capacity, the HDR team should encourage these stakeholders to participate in the HDR process.
 Indeed, a subsidiary goal of the HDR process should be to promote national capabilities in data collection and analysis.
 UNDP can assist in this effort.

 - Explore data disaggregation.
 National or regional averages may mask significant development disparities and pockets of deprivation within a population.
 By disaggregating national or regional data by various population categories (gender, place of urban or rural residence, age, regional location, religious affiliation, ethnic group, and so on), the HDR team can begin to achieve a better understanding of, for example, the distribution of poverty and the nature of development inequalities.
-(See the 2002 Bulgaria HDR, the 2002/2003 Egypt HDR and the 2001 Nepal HDR.)
 The team can also disaggregate time series to evaluate development trends among individual population groups, regions, or sectors.
-(An example of the use of data disaggregation to provide support for policy recommendations is offered in the 2006 HDR in Croatia).

 Instituting broad-based consultations